Develop sharper lawyers.

 Structured, engaging, and easy-to-use.

-Every session uses the same format, so associates always know what to expect and can put their energy into the argument itself.
-Having to think on their feet makes the exchange genuinely engaging, and knowing they will have to defend a position keeps associates motivated to prepare.
+Every session follows the same simple format, so associates can focus on the substance of the argument.
+They prepare a position, defend it live, respond to pressure, and leave with constructive feedback.
+Having to think on their feet makes the exchange genuinely engaging, and knowing they will have to defend a position keeps associates motivated.

 A timed, three-part format

 Two-minute openings, a five-minute freeflow exchange, and ninety-second closings.
-Long enough to engage deeply, short enough to fit between billable work.
+Long enough to require substantive legal reasoning, short enough to fit around billable work.

 A format associates lean into

-Arguing against a colleague in real time raises the stakes in a way a passive CLE module never can.
-Associates stay engaged for the full exchange and leave genuinely invested in the argument.
+Arguing against a colleague in real time raises the stakes in a way passive training rarely can.
+Associates stay engaged because they have to listen, respond, and defend their position under pressure.

 LITIGATION ASSOCIATES · SPRING COHORT